 Hybrid clouds are becoming the dominant cloud strategy for enterprises because of their balance of benefits from private and public clouds.
 But enterprise hybrid cloud could become even more powerful by linking to users' devices.
 There are two primary reasons cloud developers would want to involve users in a hybrid cloud.
-One is to improve governance by providing end-user security and device management, particularly in the age of
+One is to improve governance by providing end-user security and device management, particularly in the age of bring your own device (BYOD) in enterprises.
+The other is to enhance performance by positioning performance-critical elements of an application close to the user.

 Amazon may have the most direct opportunity to drive the 'hybrid user' space.